openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``license.bbclass``
 ===================

-The ``license`` class provides license manifest creation and license exclusion.
+The :ref:`license <ref-classes-license>` class provides license manifest creation and license exclusion.
 This class is enabled by default using the default value for the :term:`INHERIT_DISTRO` variable.